TejeswarReddy03/Communi_Connect_Web_app/README.md

     npm install
 If you encounter any errors during the installation process, you may need to install the dependencies explicitly.
-Run the following commands to install the dependencies separately: example:npm install express
+Run the following commands to install the dependencies separately(All the versions of the packages can be seen in package.json file): example:npm install express
       npm install mongoose